 Stay Ahead of the Curve

 Sign up for Future Product Announcements and Sales Promotions.

 Let’s look at another reason why VDI for SMB makes sense.
 Anything that gives businesses greater control over their IT systems is a winner.
-Luckily, VDI does just that.
+Luckily, this technology does just that.
 Virtualization reduces the time it takes to deliver desktops and this eases ongoing support for desktop management.

 Here are some examples.
 IT does not need to deal with separate devices when patching applications, backing up files and pushing updates or upgrades.
-Moreover, troubleshooting is a piece of cake in a VDI set up where IT can access PCs through a linked workstation.
+Moreover, troubleshooting is a piece of cake in such a setup where IT can access PCs through a linked workstation.
 Think of how difficult and time-consuming things could be otherwise.

 IT further saves time in finding data, files and applications.
 The reason?
 Every user is presented with the same desktop environment.
 This is always the case, no matter what computers they use to access their profiles.

-Moving on, does VDI increase SMB agility?
-The answer is yes.
+Moving on, the technology increases business agility.
 Users can access their desktops and applications anytime, anywhere, and from almost all devices.
 This also promotes BYOD plans because having users bring their own devices to work improves morale and productivity.
 For example, they can connect to their virtual desktops from a smartphone or tablet.